Dhrupa-patel/Simple_RestAPI/README.md

 4. I have tested my RestAPI using [reqbin](https://reqbin.com/)

 Following are the four queries that can be performed using this RestAPI.
-1. [Create_cart](http://127.0.0.1:5000/create_cart): This will create new collection in database.
+1. Create_cart (http://127.0.0.1:5000/create_cart): This will create new collection in database.
 I have stored my data in Mongodb Database.
-2. [Add Item](http://127.0.0.1:5000/add_item/1): This call will add data to cart_1 as '1' is passed in link.
+2. Add Item (http://127.0.0.1:5000/add_item/1): This call will add data to cart_1 as '1' is passed in link.
 User need to send json object using reqbin tool.
 For example,
 ```
 {